 Reducing the cost of loneliness

-Earlier this month, The Co-op launched their findings on the impact of loneliness to business, and the research found a staggering £2.5 billion cost every year (the hit to the private sector makes up £2.1 billion).
-Of the UK’s population, 3.3% are severely lonely; this is 1 million working adults.
-Alongside the New Economics Foundation who conducted the research, The Co-op argue that strong social relationships are fundamental to people being able to lead good lives.
+Co-op revealed findings in 2017 on the impact of loneliness to business, and the research found a staggering £2.5 billion cost every year (the hit to the private sector makes up £2.1 billion).
+Of the UK’s population, 3.3% are severely lonely - this is 1 million working adults.
+Alongside the New Economics Foundation who conducted the research, Co-op argue that strong social relationships are fundamental to people being able to lead good lives.
 When being lonely prevents people living a good life, they’re more likely to leave their job earlier, take more sick leave, become unhealthy (mentally and physically), and to be far less productive in their job.
 Currently the private sector is sacrificing £82 per worker, per year because of loneliness.

 Actions improve reputation